nephio-project/porch/docs/content/en/docs/2_concepts/workspace.md

 A **workspace** is a named, isolated environment for working on a package revision in Porch.
 Each Draft or Proposed package revision has a unique workspace name that identifies the specific set of changes being made to a package.

-Workspaces enable:
-- Multiple users to work on different changes to the same package simultaneously
-- Isolation of work-in-progress changes from published package revisions
-- Clear identification of what changes a package revision contains
-- Tracking of package revision history and lineage
+Workspaces enable multiple users to work on different changes to the same package simultaneously, isolate work-in-progress changes from published package revisions, provide clear identification of what changes a package revision contains, and support tracking of package revision history and lineage.

 ## How Workspaces Work

 When you create a new Draft package revision, you specify a workspace name.
-This workspace name:

-- **Must be unique** within a package (no two package revisions of the same package can share a workspace name)
-- **Identifies the changes** contained in that package revision
-- **Maps to Git branches** (for Git repositories) in the format `drafts/<package-path>/<workspace-name>`
-- **Persists through lifecycle** transitions (Draft → Proposed → Published)
+That workspace name **must be unique** within a package (no two package revisions of the same package can share it), **identifies the changes** contained in that package revision, **maps to Git branches** (for Git repositories) in the format `drafts/<package-path>/<workspace-name>`, and **persists through lifecycle** transitions (Draft → Proposed → Published).

 ## Workspaces and Lifecycle